 Four components comprise the forest cover inventory data in RESULTS: polygon, inventory, silviculture, and non-mapped.
 The polygon component is submitted for all polygon reports.
 The inventory and silviculture components are submitted for polygons within SUs.
-The non-mapped component accounts for areas too small to map that are removed from the NAR within a given polygon.
+The non-mapped component accounts for areas that are removed from the NAR within a given polygon.
 Field specifications for forest cover attributes are in Table 10 through Table 13.